JanssenProject/jans/docker-jans-saml/README.md

 BASE64(username:password)
 ```

-The credentials will be exported as `KEYCLOAK_ADMIN` and `KEYCLOAK_ADMIN_PASSWORD` environment variables for initial admin username and password.
+The credentials will be exported as `KEYCLOAK_ADMIN` and `KEYCLOAK_ADMIN_PASSWORD` environment variables for the initial admin username and password.